Starting with Version 6, the IBus

 from outside of message handlers, for example, in an MVC Controller class, then it is safe to register the IMessageSession

 when self-hosting.
 This interface can then be used to send messages.
-See Sending from an ASP.NET MVC Controller for an example of this.
+See Using NServiceBus with ASP.NET MVC for an example how to send from an ASP.NET MVC controller.

 Scenario 2: If the custom component is accessed from within message handlers then the IMessageHandlerContext